Filing an Extension Application for Corporate or Partnership Taxes

 Due Dates for Returns and Extension Applications

-Extension applications for all business taxes must be filed by the tax return due date and taxes must be paid by the due date, even if an extension application is being filed.
-The taxes due must be estimated and the balance paid at the time the return is filed.
+Extension applications for all business taxes must be filed by the tax return due date, taxes due must be estimated, and taxes must be paid by the due date, even if an extension application is being filed.
+The balance of any taxes due must be paid at the time the return is filed.

-Corporate tax returns: Corporation tax returns are due and taxes are payable on the 15th day of the fourth month after the end of the company's fiscal (financial) year (effective with 2016 tax returns), on Form 1120.
+Extension Application Due Date: Corporation tax returns are due and taxes are payable on the 15th day of the fourth month after the end of the company's fiscal (financial) year (effective with 2016 tax returns), on Form 1120.
 So, a corporation with a year-end date of December 31 must file and pay taxes by April 15.
+This is also the date when the extension application must be submitted.

-Corporations and S corporations have six months from the extension due date to file the tax return.
-So, a December 31 corporation would have until October 15 to file the appropriate tax return.
+Deadline for Submitting Extended Return: Corporations have six months from the extension application due date to file the tax return.
+So, a corporation would have until October 15 to file the partnership tax return.

 How to Complete Form 7004 for Business Tax Return Extensions